ibm-cloud-docs/devsecops/devsecops-cos-bucket-evidence.md

 ## Bucket name
 {: #cd-devsecops-cos-bucket-name}

-{{site.data.keyword.cos_short}} bucket names must be globally unique and DNS-compliant.
+Cloud {{site.data.keyword.cos_short}} bucket names must be globally unique and DNS-compliant.
 Names must be 3 - 63 characters in length and must contain lowercase letters, numbers, and dashes.
 Bucket names must begin and end with a lowercase letter or number.
 Names that resemble IP addresses are not allowed.
 Bucket names be unique across the entire {{site.data.keyword.cos_full_notm}} system and they cannot contain any personal information, such as any part of a name or address, or financial, security accounts, or SSN.